London Climate Change Festival

 We Want Our Young People To Have Their Say…

-The children are invited to explore the island of Vanuatu, once voted the happiest place on earth and one of the most vulnerable places on earth to rising sea levels.
+The children were invited to explore the island of Vanuatu, once voted the happiest place on earth and one of the most vulnerable places on earth to rising sea levels.

-We aim to share in the experiences of the children of Vanuatu and give our children the opportunity to share their thoughts, feelings and experiences back with them.
+We aimed to share in the experiences of the children of Vanuatu and give our children the opportunity to share their thoughts, feelings and experiences back with them.

 If we have learnt anything in the last few years from the fight against climate change, it’s that young people’s voices resonate far wider and with far more force than any other.Activists like Greta Thunburg, Ella and Caitlin McEwan, and Holly Gillibrand are all under 17 years old.
 Collectively, they have influenced the way people view the climate crisis and represent young people’s passion and determination for change.